What is R?

 All workshops will be held in-person and are for two hours per session.

-This workshop takes place in LBR.R.08 located on the lower ground floor of the library following the School’s Health and Safety guidelines.
+This workshop takes place in LBR.R.08 located on the lower ground floor of the library.
 Computers are provided.

 All software is provided on lab computers.
 If you would like to use your own laptop you will need install the following software: